Updated: Aug 7

 What is a Bear Trap on the Stock Market?

-A bear trap in stocks is a deceptive technical pattern in which a financial asset's price experiences a sudden and sharp decline, giving the impression that it's entering a downtrend.
+The bear trap stock pattern is a deceptive technical formation in which a financial asset's price experiences a sudden and sharp decline, giving the impression that it's entering a downtrend.
 However, this drop is short-lived and quickly followed by a strong reversal, causing the price to climb higher.

 The term "bear trap" originates from the notion that bearish traders, who anticipate falling prices, are "trapped" by this false signal.
 As a result, traders who enter short positions during the decline incur losses when the price rebounds.